gaborbernat/algo-notes/problem_solutions/union_find.md

 has already in the same components and return immediately doing nothing.
 Thus, in the worst case, the union operation still has a time complexity of $$O(N)$$ and find operation has a time complexity of $$O(N)$$ too.
-Although it looks like this algorithm is quite bad, it is the start point to futher better solutions.
+Although it looks like this algorithm is quite bad, it is the start point to further better solutions.

 ```java
 public class QuickUnion {